mwangiKibui/nodejs-instagram-display-api/README.md

-### Integrating Instagram Display API in a Node.js APP
+### Integrating Instagram Display API in a Node.js App

 To be continued...